Home // About

 What is Teen Jazz?

 Shannon also designs and hosts teenjazz.com, a comprehensive website and community for aspiring musicians.
 In addition to music business advice articles, Teen Jazz also features interviews, instrument reviews, album and concert reviews and interviews with established musicians.
 You can find out more at the Teen Jazz web site.
+The site is no longer actively run.

 What is Teen Jazz Radio?

-Teen Jazz Radio is a podcast where Shannon features the music of up and coming musicians and bands.
+Teen Jazz Radio is a podcast where Shannon featured the music of up and coming musicians and bands.
 Each episode she answers questions about the music industry and about maintaining a career as a performer.
 Listen here.